speirsluke/responsive-news-reader/README.md

 - [ ] Fetch news articles from News API and display them including title, image, description, publication, date and link to article.

+- [ ] Display images for tablet and desktop screens only

 - [ ] Implement a feature of your choice

 ## Stretch goals